 What Does a Product Leader Do?

-Some may decide to jump into a managerial role as a Group Product Manager.
-Whereas others may want to remain an IC as a Principal Product Manager.
+Some may decide to manage as a Group Product Manager, while others prefer to stay solo as a Principal Product Manager.

 Average Group Product Manager or Principal Product Manager Salary